micromark/micromark-extension-math/readme.md

 This package contains extensions that add support for math.

-As there is no spec for math in markdown, this extension follows how fenced code works in Commonmark, but uses dollars.
+As there is no spec for math in markdown, this extension follows how code (fenced and text) works in Commonmark, but uses dollars.

 ## When to use this